marktext/marktext/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Submit PRs directly to the `master` branch.
+- Submit PRs directly to the `develop` branch.

 - Work in the `src` folder and **DO NOT** checkin `dist` in commits.